p4535992/environment-interaction/README.md

 |:------------------:|:------------------------:|:-----------------------------------:|
 | ability\|ability:str | Ability Strength / Save Throw Strength | Need to select a token |

-**IMPORTANT: Token Action HUD for now doen't have a hook for callback the macro 'SUCCES' or 'FAILURE'**
+**IMPORTANT: Token Action HUD at the moment doen't have a hook for callback the macro 'SUCCES' or 'FAILURE' a feature request is been opened about it [[Feature request] Add a hook for retrieve the result detail of the roll launched with Token Action Hud](https://github.com/Drental/fvtt-tokenactionhud/issues/123)**

+#### Other example todo when i have time...

-## [Let me roll that for you](https://github.com/League-of-Foundry-Developers/fvtt-module-lmrtfy) integration (not ready yet)
+## [Let me roll that for you](https://github.com/League-of-Foundry-Developers/fvtt-module-lmrtfy) integration (need help with this)

 # Build